Hyperhidrosis Treatment & Excessive Sweating

 Does Botox help hyperhidrosis?

-Botox, a neurotoxin composed of botulinum toxin, has been approved by the FDA for the medical treatment of excessive sweating or hyperhidrosis.
-Botulinum toxin injections are used to disable the sweat glands.
-Botox acts by blocking the release of acetylcholine and shuts down the sweat glands’ action at the injection site.
-The effects of Botox injections can last from 4 to 6 months, depending on the area being treated.
-Botox injections have been shown to reduce sweating by 82-87%, according to sweathelp.org.
+Botox, a neurotoxin composed of botulinum toxin, has been approved by the FDA for the medical treatment of excessive sweating in the underarms or axillary hyperhidrosis.
+An experienced healthcare provider, such as board-certified dermatologist Dr. Green in NYC, may often rely on their expertise to use Botox injections as a treatment for hyperhidrosis affecting other areas of the body.
+Botulinum toxin injections are used to essentially “turn off the sweat glands.”
+Botox acts by blocking the release of acetylcholine and shutting down the sweat glands’ action at the injection site.
+Acetylcholine is a neurotransmitter that the nervous system sends to the sweat glands as a signal to activate.
+By blocking this signal, Botox effectively reduces the amount of excessive sweating an individual with hyperhidrosis experiences.
+It takes up to two weeks for the effects of Botox injections to kick in, after which they can last from 4 to 6 months, depending on the area being treated.
+According to sweathelp.org, Botox injections have been shown to reduce sweating by 82-87%.

-Botox injections are the preferred treatment by Dr. Michele Green and are widely recommended by experienced dermatologists and healthcare professionals to treat axillary hyperhidrosis or excessive armpit sweating.
+Botox injections are Dr. Michele Green’s preferred treatment option for hyperhidrosis and are widely recommended by experienced dermatologists and healthcare providers to treat axillary hyperhidrosis or excessive armpit sweating.
 The typical dosage of Botox injections to treat hyperhidrosis of the axilla is 50 units per underarm.
 The exact units of Botox injections may vary, depending on the individual patient’s need.
 Relief from sweating in the treated area will happen in just a few days after your Botox injections, and there is no recovery time following the procedure.
 You can return to your regular daily activities immediately following the Botox injections.
-Botox injections have been proven to be a quick and extremely effective means of treating axillary hyperhidrosis.
-Dr. Green is also very experienced at utilizing Botox injections to treat palmoplantar hyperhidrosis for patients suffering from excessive sweating of the hands and feet.
+Botox injections have been proven to be a quick and extremely effective means of treating axillary hyperhidrosis, with very few potential side effects.
+The most common side effects of Botox injections include a mild amount of swelling, bruising, and tenderness at or near injection sites, which resolve on their own within two weeks of treatment.
+Dr. Green is also very experienced at utilizing Botox injections to treat palmar hyperhidrosis for patients suffering from excessive sweating of the hands.
+She was among the first dermatologists in NYC to offer Botox for the treatment of hyperhidrosis and is internationally appreciated for providing what is described as the “best Botox in New York.”

 Myobloc is another form of botulinum toxin that is used to treat cervical dystonia and excessive drooling.
 Myobloc has not yet been clinically approved to treat axillary hyperhidrosis.